jckarter/clay/doc/language-reference.md

             println("error code ", errno);
     }

-Like [external functions], external variable definitions may include an optional attribute list after the `external` keyword.
+Like [external functions](#externalfunctions), external variable definitions may include an optional attribute list after the `external` keyword.
 Currently, the only kind of attribute supported is a string, which if provided, specifies the linkage name for the variable.

     // Example
     external ("____errno$OBSCURECOMPATIBILITYTAG") errno : Int;